mom-challenge/.github/profile/README.md

   - Versioning
   - Generation of Views

+#### Contributing

-If you would like to propose your own challenge, contact Rakshit Mittal
+If you would like to propose your own challenge, contact Rakshit Mittal.

+if you would like to contribute to a challenge, refer to CONTRIBUTING.md in that specific challenge.

 If you would like to know more about Model management, consider attending the [MoM Workshop](https://mom2025.wp.imt.fr) at [MODELS](https://conf.researchr.org/home/models-2025), or contact one of its organizers.